jjoo3/CMSC447-hw2/README.md

 # CMSC447-hw2
 1. Unzip folder
-2. Go into an IDE and open folder: python-flask-sqlite-main \n All assets should be located within this folder.
+2. Go into an IDE and open folder: python-flask-sqlite-main.
+   All assets should be located within this folder.
-3. Optional: In an activated virtual environment just type: python -m create_table.py if you have an accompanying database.db that is empty.
+3. Optional: In an activated virtual environment just type: python -m create_table.py If you have an accompanying database.db that is empty.
 This will create the table for the database.
 If correct database.db is there, just skip this step.
-4. Type: python -m flask run
+5. Type: python -m flask run
-5. Cntrl + click on the hosted link
+6. Cntrl + click on the hosted link

 Powershell instructions
 cd C:\Users\Josh\AppData\Local\Programs\Python